SIVANANDHI-N/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

-# Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools
+# Design-Implementation-of-Binary-Adder-using-Cadence-Tools
-Ex No: 04     Design & Implementation of 1 Bit Full Adder Using Cadence EDA Tools
+Ex No: 05   Design & Implementation of Binary Adder Using Cadence EDA Tools

 Aim:
 To design and implement a 1-bit full adder circuit using Cadence EDA tools and to understand its behavior in digital arithmetic operations.